lm165678/keyword_search_engine_xlsm/README.md

 - should have a collection called **fullname_skills**

 ### 2: Gradle
-- this program is built using Gradle. if you need to install it. you can use brew:
+- this program is built using Gradle. if you need to install the tool. you can use brew:
 > brew install Gradle <br>
 - if you want to run the program, please navigate to the project folder and run:
 > gradle init && gradle run

 ### 3: Source File
-- please put source file under ***/src/main/resources***
+- please put all source files under ***/src/main/resources***
-- due to the format limitation of .xlsx file, please convert it to xlsm.
+- due to the format limitation of .xlsx file, please convert them to .xlsm.
+About how to do this. please check this [link](https://support.office.com/en-us/article/save-a-workbook-in-another-file-format-6a16c862-4a36-48f9-a300-c2ca0065286e)

 ## Example Output
 - all skills will be printed in the console like